kubos/kubos/docs/sdk-docs/sdk-cheatsheet.rst

 Creating a Project
 ------------------

-Run the ``kubos init`` command followed by the name of your project to bootstrap your Kubos project.
-This will create a new directory under your current working directory with your project's name and add the source files for a basic Kubos project (kubos-rt-example).
+Run the ``kubos init -l`` command followed by the name of your project to bootstrap your Kubos project.
+This will create a new directory under your current working directory with your project's name and add the source files for a basic Kubos project (kubos-linux-example).

 ::

-        $ kubos init project-name # creates a KubOS RT project

-        $ kubos init -l linux-project-name # creates a KubOS Linux project
+        $ kubos init -l linux-project-name # creates a project

 **Note:** Inside of the build system there are several reserved words, which cannot be used as the name of the project.
 These are ``test``,